-To pursue its mission of advancing understanding of the genetic basis of cancer risk and tumor progression and further to apply this knowledge to cancer prevention, early detection and therapy, the Cancer Genetics Program's research goals are organized into three broad themes:
+To pursue its mission of advancing understanding of the genetic basis of cancer risk and tumor progression and further to apply this knowledge to cancer prevention, early detection and therapy, the Genetic and Epigenetic Mechanisms (GEM) Program's research goals are organized into three broad themes:

 - To overcome important limitations in current technology, the genomic technology theme aims to develop new systems for genome analysis, proteomics and DNA/protein interactions.
 For example, developments in single molecule analysis are providing an unprecedented view of genomic changes associated with cancer progression and drug resistance.